szilard/shinyvalidinp/README.md

 example if you know that your input has just 2 values use `pattern = "^((value1)|(value2))$"")` instead of the default `pattern="^[[:alnum:]. _-]+$"`).

+#### Alternatives

+An alternative approach would be to use prepared statements, but currently for example the `RMySQL` package does not support that.
+Another approach would be to use character "escaping", for example the `mysqlEscapeStrings` function in case of `RMySQL`, but that has had in the past bugs/vulnerabilities.

+#### Additional defenses

+You should also have additional layers of security, such as minimal priviledges to the database user (e.g. for a Shiny app you might get away with read-only access to just the tables you need), or restricting the Shiny app to a limited set of users etc.

+#### Disclaimer and how to get involved

-Finally, this package is very experimental (just hacked it in an evening), use it at your own risk!
+Finally, this package is very experimental (just hacked it in an evening), **use it at your own risk!**
 Any suggestions for improvement are welcome though, and as with any security related code it would be crucial to find and fix any bugs (please open an issue on github if you find such).